August 20th, 2014 by Books for Cooks

-Where: Books for Cooks (at Ladro - 224A Gertrude St - just across the road)
+Where: Books for Cooks (@Birdman Eating 228 Gertrude St - just across the road)

-Price: $59.95 (includes brunch, drinks, a copy of Doug Purdie’s ‘Backyard Bees: a guide for the beginner beekeeper’, & a Books for Cooks voucher) via Eventbrite or below.
+Price: $55 (includes tastes, drinks, a signed copy of Simon Rickard’s Heirloom Vegetables: a guide to their history & varieties’, & a Books for Cooks voucher (or $10 without book)) via Eventbrite or below.

 Please join us!